RedisInsight/RedisInsight/redisinsight/ui/src/packages/redisgraph/README.md

-# Example of the plugin for the “Client List” command
+# RedisGraph Plugin for RedisInsight v2

 The example has been created using React, TypeScript, and [Elastic UI](https://elastic.github.io/eui/#/).
 [Parcel](https://parceljs.org/) is used to build the plugin.